 Fortunately, starting in 2017, Yale expanded the size of its undergraduate class from 5400 undergraduates to 6200.

 Getting into Yale University is Still Highly Competitive

-Similar to other Ivy League schools, In fact, Yale’s overall acceptance rate is less than 7%.
+Similar to other Ivy League schools, Yale’s overall acceptance rate is less than a mere 4.6%.